 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container; these materials weigh significantly more than asphalt shingles.
-We route a reinforced 30-yard low-wall bin with a heavier floor plate to handle the stress: we cap the fill volume well below the visual rim to keep axle weight legal.
-For lighter loads, we offer a general construction debris service.
-We use a lowboy for transport to ensure this heavy gear arrives safely.
+Concrete tile, natural slate, and standing-seam metal punish a container that was not built for the load: they weigh two to four times what asphalt does per square.
+For these jobs, we route in a reinforced 30-yard low-wall bin featuring thicker sides and a heavier floor plate; we cap the fill volume well below the visual rim to keep axle weight legal.
+We haul these using a lowboy, or you can use our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover